 Survivors of domestic violence are heroes.
 I first learned this when my wife, Amy, started her work as a crisis line volunteer for LifeWire over 20 years ago.
 I learned that survivors are often in life-threatening situations and that power, control, and violence are used as weapons.
 Since learning those first lessons, I’ve also learned that there is hope.
-As I’ve learned more about what LifeWire does, I’ve realized that it is possible to save lives and I’ve become hopeful that through education we can prevent domestic violence.
+As I’ve learned more about what LifeWire does, I’ve realized that it is possible to save lives, and I’ve become hopeful that we can prevent domestic violence through education.

 Three steps for helping

 I am not on the front line like LifeWire, but I can help.
 I have three steps for giving that I think others can follow.